Oops Something went wrong!

-NatureTrackers' first long-term project is to monitor Tasmania’s diurnal birds of prey, with a focus on wedge-tailed eagles, but also covering white cockatoos and corellas.
+NatureTrackers' first long-term project - Where?
+Where?
+Wedgie! - is to monitor Tasmania’s diurnal birds of prey.
+We focus on wedge-tailed eagles, but also cover white cockatoos and corellas.

 Could there be fewer than 1000 Tasmanian wedge-tailed eagles in the world?
 Help find out.

 Prior to NatureTrackers’ initiative in 2018, the Tasmanian wedge-tailed eagle population was not formally monitored.
 The last official estimate of its size – at fewer than 1000 birds, and likely to be declining – was based on information from many years ago.
 Since then, there have been lots of efforts to reduce the impact of human activities on these birds, but we don’t know if they’re working.
-Are numbers now increasing - or still declining, as previously suspected?
+Are numbers now increasing - or continuing the suspected decline?

 Each autumn, we’re inviting as many people as possible across Tasmania to join us in finding out, by spending a day out with your eyes to the sky.
 On this website, we explain what you need to do to get involved, including how to book your survey.
 We provide resources for you to gain or build on your bird identification skills.

 Where?
 Where?
 Wedgie! also involves a substantial schools component, through Expedition Class.
 Schools students learn about eagle and other birds of prey, and about monitoring threatened species.